-We’ll use this part of the site to highlight things we’ve heard about Bratton Clovelly’s past that we hope are of interest to others.
+We’ll use this part of the site to highlight things we’ve found out about Bratton Clovelly’s past that we hope are of interest to others.
 Please join in the conversation!

 No, we haven’t forgotten Bratton Clovelly.
 It’s just been another very busy year.
 So to make up for lost time, here is a transcript of the Bratton Clovelly Board School Log Book.
 It’s not the kind of historical record that lists the name of everyone in the school, although it does have many references to staff, church and parish officials, those who gained entry to secondary schools, those who became ill and the like.
 But what the Log Book is best at capturing is the rhythm of daily life in the parish, things like the harvests, holidays and celebrations, weather, disease, examinations and the comings and goings of children to and from the school.